 Remittance of dividends and capital repatriation

-The instituted a crawling peg in 2011 that allows the lempira to fluctuate against the U.S. dollar by seven percent per year.
+The Central Bank of Honduras instituted a crawling peg in 2011 that allows the lempira to fluctuate against the U.S. dollar by seven percent per year.
 The Central Bank mandates any daily price of the crawling peg be no greater than 100.075 percent of the average for the prior seven daily auctions.
 These restrictions limit devaluation to a maximum of 4.8 percent annually.
 As of mid-July 2020, the exchange rate is 24.93 lempira to the U.S. dollar.

 The Central Bank uses an auction system to allocate of foreign exchange based on the following regulations:

 - The Central Bank sets base prices every five auctions according to the differential between the domestic inflation rate and the inflation rate of Honduras’ main commercial partners.

 - The Central Bank’s Board of Directors determines the procedure to set the base.

 - The Board of Directors establishes the exchange commission and the exchange agencies in their foreign exchange transactions.

 - Individuals and corporate bodies can participate in the auction system for dollar purchases, either by themselves or through an exchange agency.
 The offers can be no less than $10,000, no more than $300,000 for individuals, and no more than $1.2 million for corporations.